sunitsdk/SanSdkSample/README.md

 #### Step 3：Show Native Ads

-- Get SanNativeAd to show
+- Get BaseNativeAd to show

 ```
   BaseNativeAd nativeAd;//The BaseNativeAd is obtained from onNativeLoaded()